By: Brian Hart, Bonny Lin, Matthew P. Funaiole, Samantha Lu, Hannah Price, Matthew Slade

 Long-Term Trends under Xi Jinping

-The release of 2024 data provides a more complete picture of how China’s government budget has evolved during the 12 years that Xi Jinping has been China’s leader.
-Buoyed by China’s rapid economic growth, the general public budget has ballooned significantly since Xi came to power in 2013.
-From 2013 to 2024, total expenditure grew 100 percent and revenue expanded 87 percent.
+The release of each new budget also provides a more complete picture of how China’s spending priorities have evolved since Xi Jinping came to power in November 2012.
+Buoyed by China’s rapid economic growth, the general public budget has ballooned significantly under Xi.
+From 2013 to 2025, total expenditure grew 102 percent and revenue expanded 77 percent.

 Not all parts of the budget have grown at the same pace.
-Between 2013 and 2024, spending on debt interest payments skyrocketed 321 percent, faster than any other major budget category.
-The increase reflects the growing strain China is facing under rising debt, with 19 percent of its 2025 central expenditure budgeted toward paying debt interests.
+Between 2013 and 2025, spending on debt interest payments skyrocketed 341 percent, faster than any other major budget category.
+This reflects the growing strain China is facing under rising debt, with 19 percent of its 2026 central expenditure budgeted toward paying debt interests.
 This level of debt payment puts China roughly on par with other major economies.
-In fiscal year 2025, 13.2 percent of U.S. federal government outlays were towards interest payments on debt, and 24.4 percent of Japan’s fiscal year 2025 budget is expected to be spent on debt servicing.
+In fiscal year 2026, 14 percent of U.S. federal government outlays were towards interest payments on debt, and 25.6 percent of Japan’s fiscal year 2026 budget is expected to be spent on debt servicing.

 Other categories, such as science and technology and defense, have also experienced high rates of growth over the last decade.
 Both have been major priorities for China’s leaders.
 China’s high spending on science and technology has helped to fuel major national projects under the “Innovation 2030” initiative,” including AI, quantum technology, space technology, deep-sea research, neural technology, and biotechnology.
 Major breakthroughs in quantum computing, space technology, and nuclear fusion have come out of these efforts.
 Spending on defense has also risen at a fast clip amid a major push to modernize the People’s Liberation Army.

 Some categories have lagged in comparison.
-Spending on foreign affairs increased just 67.3 percent over the 2013-2024 period—just over half as fast as spending on defense.
-Amid belt-tightening during the COVID-19 pandemic, spending on foreign affairs dropped nearly 17 percent in 2020 before dropping further in 2021 and 2022.
-Notably, however, spending on foreign affairs has rebounded somewhat in 2023 with an increase of over 16 percent and a 2024 increase of over 8 percent.
+Spending on foreign affairs increased just 82.6 percent over the 2013-2025 period—about half as fast as increases in defense spending.
+Amid belt-tightening during the Covid-19 pandemic, spending on foreign affairs dropped nearly 17 percent in 2020 before dropping further in 2021 and 2022.
+Foreign affairs spending began to recover in 2023 and only recently surpassed the pre-pandemic high set in 2019.

 At first glance, the budget figures also seem to suggest sluggish growth in spending on transportation.
 However, it is important to note that much of China’s spending on infrastructure is in various parts of local government budgets, and, most of the time, the provincial government holds the authority to allocate funds for infrastructure projects.
 A significant part of the total budget on infrastructure is likely obfuscated in the central transfer payments to local governments.
 The central government has also issued special sovereign bonds to help local governments fund infrastructure and other projects.
 Unlike regular government spending, these bonds are earmarked for specific projects and are not reflected in the general public budget.